reipoly/initial-repo/README.md

-# initial-repo
+# Initial repo for `reipoly`
-Test repo 01
+Test repo 01 .

+> This change was mae in RStudio